vankatwijk/GitHub-Follow-Bot-Python-Selenium/readme.md

 # Project Description

 Github bot build with python and selenium to follow developers how are likely to follow you back.

+a simple check is done to see if the user is active before following
+- does the user have more than 1 pinned project
+- does the user have some activity for the month

 # Requirments
 install selenium